-2. It is advisable to speak to me on 01353 616993 before making your final choices.
+2. It is advisable to speak to Jane Wilson on 01353 616997 before making your final choices.
 Some shows may be over subscribed, which leads to disappointment and wasted effort.
-Completed booking forms need to completed by a deadline date (please contact me for next programme deadline).
+Completed booking forms need to completed by a deadline date (please contact for next programme deadline).
 Although there are no guarantees - the earlier you book the more chance you have of getting the show/s you want.

 3. I will prepare contracts and publicity material.
 You will need to sign the contract promptly and this includes a 'rider' about cancellation arrangements.

 4. It is your responsibility to distribute posters and flyers locally, to place an article or advert in any local publications (e.g. parish magazine) and to contact the local press.
 I can advise about these and will also help to get publicity in regional publications and listings.

 5. You will be given the name and contact details for the company.
 It is essential that you speak to them well before their visit to check on their planned time of arrival, make sure they have directions and find out if they have any specific requirements.
 If overnight accommodation may be required, check whether they do actually need it and give them the necessary details.

 6. On the day of the performance meet the company as arranged, make sure they are comfortable and check with them about setting out the seats and other arrangements.
 Remember to collect all unsold tickets from ticket outlets so that you know how many you may sell on the door.
 Don't forget a cash 'float'.